lnx-search/lnx/README.md

 This gives you the ability to control in detail where your computing resources are going.
 Got a large dataset but lower amount of concurrent reads?
 Bump the reader threads in exchange for lower max concurrency.

-The bellow figures were taken by our `lnx-cli` on the small `movies.json` dataset, we didn't try any higher as Meilisearch takes an incredibly long time to index millions of docs although the new Meilisearch engine has improved this somewhat.
+The below figures were taken by our `lnx-cli` on the small `movies.json` dataset, we didn't try any higher as Meilisearch takes an incredibly long time to index millions of docs although the new Meilisearch engine has improved this somewhat.

 <p align="center">
 <img width="45%" src="https://user-images.githubusercontent.com/57491488/149216271-6d30eae4-bb42-4121-a734-9fbd1bac2902.png"/>